Bitsa Lenkopane: Party offices

 In January 2022, the Provincial Secretary of the ANC Women's League in the North West, Bridgette Tlhomelang, was suspended from her office pending an investigation into fraud allegations; Lenkopane became acting Provincial Secretary.
 Later that year, the league's entire provincial leadership corps was disbanded, ending Lenkopane's secretarial term; however, in August, she was appointed as the convenor of an interim task team that was installed to lead the provincial league until it held fresh leadership elections.
 Her appointment was opposed by critics who claimed that she had a factional agenda and was aligned to Lindiwe Sisulu and other so-called "RET forces".

 Less than a fortnight later, at the ANC's provincial elective conference, Lenkopane was nominated to stand for election as Deputy Provincial Secretary of the mainstream ANC in the North West, running against Viola Motsumi and Motlalepula Rosho.
 Motsumi was elected to the position.

+Provincial government

+Following the 2024 general election, Lenkopane was appointed by the newly elected premier Lazarus Mokgosi to serve in the Executive Council as the MEC for Economic Development, Environment, Conservation and Tourism.